lukastaegert/sinon-auto-restore/README.md

 replacements are automatically passed to any `afterEach` function in scope and are thus restored on teardown.

 * `.stub()`
-    Replaces all methods of an object with stubs.
+    Replaces all own methods of an object with stubs.
 * `.stub('method1' <,'method2' <...>>)`
     Replaces only the given methods with stubs.
 * `.stub('method', replacementFunction)`